andrew-codechimp/HA-Battery-Notes/README.md

 [![Community Forum][forum-shield]][forum]

-_Integration to add battery types to a device._
+_Integration to add battery notes to a device._

 ## UNDER EARLY DEVELOPMENT ##
 Do not use until there is a release.